 There are many different forms of addiction and many forms of addiction treatment.
 Each form of treatment is designed to meet specific needs.
-For example, IOP (intensive outpatient programs) are less intensive for patients who require flexibility in their schedules.
-GenPsych’s dual diagnosis treatment program has been designed to meet the needs of patients who suffer from addiction as well as co-occurring or secondary diagnosis.
+For example, IOP (intensive outpatient programs) is less intensive for patients who require flexibility in their schedules.
+GenPsych’s dual diagnosis treatment program has been designed to meet the needs of patients who suffer from addiction as well as a co-occurring or secondary diagnosis.

 What exactly is a Dual Diagnosis?

 When it comes to the causes and sources of substance abuse problems, years of research have proven there are many ways for someone to develop an addiction.
 In some cases, addiction develops primarily as a result from someone’s environment; it’s very common for people who were exposed to alcohol and/or drug abuse during their childhood to experiment with substance abuse when they are older.
 Others begin to experiment with alcohol and drug abuse out of sheer curiosity.
 It is also very common for addiction to develop in people afflicted with pre-existing disorders.
 These individuals are referred to as dual diagnosis patients.

 So, what exactly is a dual diagnosis?
 In the clearest terms, a dual diagnosis is someone who suffers from both an alcohol and/or drug addiction along with a secondary co-occurring (or “comorbid”) disorder.
 While the secondary disorder can include a wide variety of health conditions, many individuals with dual diagnoses suffer from a co-occurring mental health disorder.
 It is currently estimated that approximately 45 percent of people suffering from an addiction to alcohol or drugs also suffer from some form of a mental health disorder.